-So in that spirit, I’ve assembled five tips to maximize how many people fill out your contact form:
+So, in that spirit, I’ve assembled five tips to help you increase the number of people filling out your contact form:

 Lesson #1: Fewer form fields = greater conversion

 In many things, simple wins over complex.
 As Steve Jobs put it, “Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.”
 Your contact form should be simple.
-If you take away one thing from this post, it’s that eliminating unnecessary form fields can significantly increase the conversion rate of your contact form.
+If you take away one thing from this post, let it be that eliminating unnecessary form fields can significantly increase the conversion rate of your contact form.

 In fact, Dan Zarrella at HubSpot recently researched the contact forms of 40,000 of their customers and found that conversion rate improves by almost half when the number of form fields are reduced from four fields to three.
-Stop and read that again — eliminate one form field, increase conversion by 50%.
+Stop and read that again: eliminate one form field and increase conversion by 50%.

 Don’t you wish improving every part of your business was this easy?
-So start here.
+So, start here.
 Look at your contact form and decide what must stay and what can go.
-Do you really need their daytime phone number?
+Do you really need people’s daytime phone numbers?
 Cut ruthlessly and measure changes in conversion.
 You should see them start to head in the right direction.

 Lesson #2: Create trust on your contact page

-People are reaching out to you – an unknown business entity on the web.
+People are reaching out to you, an unknown business entity on the web.
 If you think about it, that’s a big leap of faith.
-The user takes time out of their day to connect with you and the first thing you do is ask for a bunch of their personal information, including name, email address and who-knows-what else.
+The user takes time out of his or her day to connect with you, and the first thing you do is ask for a bunch of his or her personal information, including name, email address and who-knows-what else.
 That’s why it’s imperative to create trust on your contact form.

 Let people know that they’re connecting with people that are there to help them with whatever they need.